illinois/systems-encyclopedia/src/articles/illinois/docker_mac.md

 cs340 is the image name.

 The command is then run.
-MAKE SURE TO USE QUOTES AROUND THE COMMAND!!!!!
+MAKE SURE TO USE QUOTES AROUND THE ENTIRE COMMAND!!!!!
 Otherwise it will be confused that there are multiple different flags it doesn't recognize.